 To this end, the accused must accept the facts of the charges and the background information on which they are based.
 In that sense, this is not a guilty plea, but rather a plea accepting the facts as true.
 This is only possible if the penalty requested by the Public Prosecutor’s Office does not exceed five years of imprisonment.

-Law No 20,393, which governs the criminal liability of legal entities, contains the offences that may give rise to criminal liability of companies.
+As mentioned in 1.4 Corporate Liability and Personal Liability, Law No 20,393, which governs the criminal liability of legal entities, contains the offences that may give rise to criminal liability of companies.
 When enacted, the law applied only to three predicate offences: bribery of a public official, money laundering and financing of terrorism.
 This rather limited list has been expanded over time, and now includes the offence of receipt of stolen goods, disloyal management, commercial bribery, unlawful negotiation, misappropriation, instructing a worker to attend the workplace during a quarantine and certain water pollution and illegal fishing-related crimes.

 Usually, sanctions against corporations consist of a monetary fine.
 However, applicable penalties may include: dissolution of the legal entity and cancellation of its legal status; a temporary or permanent ban on entering into contracts with state entities; total or partial loss of tax benefits or an absolute ban on receiving these for a certain period, among others.